No. 6 Louisville rallies, then survives Georgia Tech 68-64 - WHIZ News

 Steven Enoch also had 13 points while Jordan Nwora and David Johnson each scored 10 for Louisville (16-3, 7-1 Atlantic Coast Conference), which won its fifth in a row.
 The Cardinals held Tech (8-11, 3-6) to 33% shooting in the second half after the Yellow Jackets made 62% before halftime.

 Williams then blocked Moses Wright’s shot, got the rebound and drew the foul before making one of two free throws with 23.2 seconds left.
-Williams got another defensive rebound and went to the line with 7.4 seconds left and made both for a four-point edge.
+Williams got another defensive rebound on Michael Devoe’s missed 3, went to the line with 7.4 seconds left and made both for a four-point edge.
 Jose Alvarado’s 3-point attempt with 4 seconds left bounced off the rim to Kimble.

+“Our defensive energy was completely different in the second half,” Louisville coach Chris Mack said.
+“You’re going to ask me why and I’m going to say I have no idea. … I’d like to think that our kids care about winning, and we have a lot of pride.
+But it shouldn’t take a deficit to figure it out.”

+In any event, Williams was there and came up big late for the second consecutive game.
+He sealed the Cardinals’ victory at Duke by making two free throws with 16 seconds left before stealing the ball at midcourt and finishing with a dunk.

 Michael Devoe had 21 points and Alvarado scored 13 for the Yellow Jackets, who lost their third straight and fourth of five.